scala/make-release-notes/hand-written.md

 The [Scala 2.11.1 release notes](http://scala-lang.org/news/2.11.1) explain in more detail on how binary compatibility works in Scala.
 The same policies that applied to 2.11 will apply to 2.12 as well.

+### New features

+Scala 2.12.0-M2 includes the following major changes.

+Future 2.12 milestones will include additional new features.

-#### New features
+#### New Backend

-The following major changes are planned for Scala 2.12:
+Scala 2.12 enables the "GenBCode" backend by default.

+The new backend is more efficient than the default backend of Scala 2.11 because it directly generates ASM bytecode from Scala compiler trees, while the previous backend used an intermediate representation called "ICode".

-* Java 8 style closures.
+#### Java 8 Style Closure Classes

-  The Scala compiler will emit closure classes (lambdas) in the same manner as Java 8.
+Scala 2.12 emits closures in the same style as Java 8.

-  The design notes for this feature are available in [this gist](https://gist.github.com/retronym/0178c212e4bacffed568).
+For each lambda the compiler generates a method containing the lambda body.
+At runtime, this method is passed as an argument to the LambdaMetaFactory provided by the JDK, which creates a closure object.

+Compared to Scala 2.11, the new scheme has the advantage that the compiler does not generate an anonymous class for each lambda anymore.
+This leads to significantly smaller JAR files.

-* Lambda syntax for SAM types.
+#### Lambda Syntax for SAM Types

 Similar to Java 8, Scala 2.12 allows instantiating any type with one single abstract method by passing a lambda.
-  This feature is already available in Scala 2.11 using the `-Xexperimental` compiler option.
+This feature is already avalable in Scala 2.11 using the `-Xexperimental` compiler option.
 It improves the experience of using libraries written for Java 8 in Scala.

+In the current Scala milestone (2.12.0-M2), the feature is not yet enabled by default and still needs to the `-Xexperimental` compiler option.

+#### New Bytecode Optimizer

-* New backend and optimizer.
+The GenBCode backend includes a new inliner and bytecode optimizer.
-  The "GenBCode" backend, which is already available in Scala 2.11 using the `-Ybackend:GenBCode` compiler option, will be enabled by default.
+The optimizer is enabled using the `-Yopt:l:classpath` compiler option.
-  Scala 2.12 will also ship with a new inliner and bytecode optimizer.
+Check `-Yopt:help` to see the full list of available options for the optimizer.

+In the current milestone (2.12.0-M2), the following optimizaionts are available
+  - Inlining final methods, including methods defined in objects and final methods defined in traits
+  - If a closure is allocated and invoked within the same method, the closure invocation is replaced by an invocations of the corresponding lambda body method
+  - Dead code elimination and a small number of cleanup optimizations

-  We keep track of issues and work items for the new optimizer on the [scala-opt repository issue tracker](https://github.com/scala-opt/scala/issues).
+The work on the new optimizer is still ongoing and can be tracked on the [scala-opt repostiory issue tracker](https://github.com/scala-opt/scala/issues).

-This list will grow in later milestones.

-#### Unbundled features
+### Unbundled features

 The following modules have been removed from the Scala 2.12 distribution: